husamettyn/Deepfake-Detection/README.md

 # Deepfake Detection Using Optical Flow

-> **Note**: This project is intended for Linux environments.
-> This README was generated with AI assistance and carefully verified.
+> This README was generated with AI assistance.

 This repository implements a deep learning pipeline to detect deepfake videos using optical flow analysis.
 The architecture combines a **VGG11** network as a feature extractor for optical flow frames and a **Self-Attention** mechanism to model temporal dependencies across frame sequences.
+For more information visit original repository: https://github.com/cyshih704/Deepfake-Detection

+> **IMPORTANT CHANGE:** This project originally performed face detection and cropping before extracting optical flow sequences.
+In this version, the face detection feature has been disabled.
+However, it can be easily reactivated by modifying the function call on line 23 of the `1.1.generate_sew_flows.py` file.
+By replacing the `get_sequential_optical_flow_no_fd` function with `get_sequential_optical_flow_fd`, the face detection functionality will be enabled again. `fd` stands for Face Detection.

 ---

 ## Changelog:

 ### v2:

-feature:
+**feature:**

-- changed optical flow detection logic.
-Added generation of optical flow without face detection.
-This is added as a option, face detection function is stil exists.
-Can be call from utils.py as get_sequential_optical_flow_fd.
-"FD" stands for face detection.
+* changed optical flow generation logic; added generation of optical flow without face detection.

 ### v1:

-fix:
+**fix:**

-- fixed dataloader and reduced complexity
+* fixed dataloader and reduced complexity
-- simplified optical flow generation
+* simplified optical flow generation
-- training scripts made easier
+* made training scripts easier to use
-- renamed filenames
+* renamed files
-- deleted unneccesary files and folders
+* deleted unnecessary files and folders
-- enhanced readme.md file
+* enhanced `README.md` file

-feature:
+**feature:**

-- added flow visualizing tool, creatas a video
+* added flow visualizing tool (creates a video)
-- check dataset
+* dataset checking feature
-- added dataset organization scripts
+* added dataset organization scripts

 ---